Xinjian-Zhang/healthcare-dt/README.md

 - Xinjian Zhang
 - [GitHub Profile](https://github.com/Xinjian-Zhang)

+**Acknowledgements**

+Special thanks to the guidance and support from my supervisor, Dr. Mubashar Iqbal.

 ---

-> Note: This implementation serves as a prototupe of `Blckchain-Enabled Digital Twins in Healthcare` for a Master's thesis project.
+> Note: This implementation serves as a prototype of `Blckchain-Enabled Digital Twins in Healthcare` for a Master's thesis project.